Zuber-group/CryoVesNet/README.md

 ## Citation

 If you utilize our software in your research, please acknowledge its use by citing this work.
-Our software may integrate or rely on various third-party tools; hence, we recommend citing those as appropriately detailed in thire documentation.
+Our software may integrate or rely on various third-party tools; hence, we recommend citing those as appropriately detailed in their documentation.

 <details><summary>Bibtex</summary><p>